intervene-EU-H2020/GxE_SESDisease/README.md

 5. Lines 90, 116, 126, 136, 146, 156 + 166 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
 6. Lines 182 + 188 - if you cannot run the analyses for prostate and breast cancer, rename _"modcoefffs.cox.model1b.sex"_ to _"modcoeffs.cox.model1b"_
 7. Lines 185-186 + 189-190 - if you cannot run the analyses for prostate and breast cancer, out-comment or remove these lines
-8. Line 193 - specify the location you want to save the model 1b output.
+8. Line 193 - specify the location you want to save the model 1b output. *In case of multiple ancestries in a Biobank, generate each file separately per ancestry, and add the abbreviation of the ancestry between the name of the biobank and "INTERVENE" on line 194.*
 - Output file is "&#42;_INTERVENE_EducationalAttainment_CoxPH_model1b_Coeffs.txt"

-### Model 1b PRS effect, without Occupation as the socioeconomic index
+### Model 1b PGS effect, without Occupation as the socioeconomic index
-Run [CoxPHmodel1b_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel1b_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PRS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
+Run [CoxPHmodel1b_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel1b_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, with the trait-specific PGS, sex (except for prostate and breast cancer), the first 10 genetic PCs, and birth decade as covariates.
 Please make the following adjustments:
 1. Line 51 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
 2. Line 54 - replace with the name of your biobank (don't include spaces in the biobank name)
 3. Line 63 - specify file location + filename